FarmBot/Farmbot-Web-App/README.md

 # Farmbot Web App

 This Repo is the Web based side of FarmBot.
-It is the glue that ties together all other farmbot components and services. **ITS NOT STABLE.
+It allows users to control the device from their web browser. **ITS NOT STABLE.
 WE ARE IN PRE ALPHA.**

 # Developer setup